kissrani/ITCS6100/README.md

 5. There are 2 Jupyter notebooks.
 You can use our code on your local machine as well as a notebook for AWS instance.
 6. Read about the boto library for using AWS.
 7. We created a separate python file for Streamlit.

+# Steps to run code
+1. To execute the notebook \
+Open Aws sagemaker \
+On the left tab go to notebook instances \
+Go to create notebook Instance \
+Add name on the instance  \
+Select a processor \
+Create new IAM role \
+Upload ipynb \
+Goto S3 create a bucket and upload the data files \
+Run the ipynb by clicking the play button. \
+ \
+2. Steps to execute streamlit .py file \
+Upload code to Jupyter dashboard on the local Instance \
+On the dashboard click on new \
+Open new Terminal \
+Run command \
+Streamlit run name.py